BuildingSync/website/documents/schema/index.md

 #### Schema Versions

-BuildingSync has recently reset the numbering of the schema.
+BuildingSync® has recently reset the numbering of the schema.
 The most current version of the schema is Version 0.2 and is below as 'Latest'.

 *Note: The previous V2.0 schema has now been termed V2.0-legacy.*